 Fortunately, help is available.

-A recent study found that six months of cognitive behavioral therapy resulted in a dramatic decline in the clutter of hoarding patients.
+A recent study found that six months of cognitive behavioral therapy resulted in a dramatic in the clutter of hoarding patients.
 (17)

 How to Get Rid of Stress-Inducing Clutter